1. Introducing DSSWeb

 In the following, we show you how to get an overview of the current data curators of your project.

-In order to list all data curators for all projects you are data curator of, you can use the datacurator list
+In order to list all data curators for all projects you are data curator of, you can use the datacurator list command.
+In order to limit the list to a particular project, you can use the --projectname argument.

-In the following example, we will list all data curators of project pr74qo
+In the following example, we will list all data curators of project pr74qo:

 (dsscli) datacurator list --projectname pr74qo